kondaThanmai/business-data-analytics-project/README.md

 # 📊 Business Data Analytics Project

 ## 🚀 Overview
-This project analyzes retail e-commerce data to uncover insights into customer behavior, revenue trends, and regional performance.
+This project analyses retail e-commerce data to uncover insights into customer behaviour, revenue trends, and regional performance.

 ## 🛠 Tech Stack
 - Python (Pandas, NumPy)
 - SQL (MySQL)
 - Power BI
 - GitHub

+## ❓ Business Problem
+The goal of this project is to analyse retail sales data to understand revenue drivers, customer behaviour, and regional performance to support business decision-making.

 ## 🔄 Workflow
 1. Data Cleaning using Python